 Key ACA Provisions Affecting Health Care Security Ordinance Compliance

-As of January 1, 2014, employer-sponsored stand-alone health reimbursement accounts (HRAs) are no longer permitted under the ACA.
+As of January 1, 2014, employer-sponsored stand-alone health reimbursement accounts (HRAs) were no longer permitted under the ACA.
 This removes a popular compliance mechanism for many employers and also has implications for employees.
 Any employee with funds in an existing stand-alone HRA will be rendered ineligible for federal advance premium tax credits when purchasing coverage on the state marketplace, Covered California.

 As of July 26, 2014, employees may permanently waive the unused portion of existing HRAs to gain eligibility for federal premium assistance without employers having to make replacement contributions (true per ACA and HCSO).

-Health Care Security Ordinance Compliance Changes
+ACA Related Health Care Security Ordinance Compliance Changes

 Any employer that made contributions to an excepted benefits HRA in 2014 in excess of 20 hours per week per employee were expected to “true-up” at the end of the year those funds that weren’t fully expended by the employee.